megshanny/yes_my_graph_lib/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 (not yet, take it easy)

+## Warning

+I'm sorry to inform you that the accuracy of this is not guaranteed because the teaching assistant has not graded it yet.